awsdocs/amazon-lumberyard-user-guide/doc_source/lua-scripting-ces-api-ui-uitooltipdisplaycomponent.md

 ### SetDelayTime<a name="lua-scripting-ces-api-ui-uitooltipdisplaycomponent-uitooltipdisplaybus-setdelaytime"></a>

-Sets the amount of time to wait before showing the tooltip display element after hover start\.
+Sets the amount of time to wait before showing the tooltip display element after the trigger condition has occurred\.

 **Syntax**